calacademy-research/publications_finder/README.md

 1. Clone this repository.
 2. cd to repository location and run `create_database.sh` (make sure this is first step. can't remember)
 3. Set config options in config.ini.
 These include:
   * institutional ROR id (required)
   * the email to be used for OpenAlex requests to get into the polite pool (optional, but recommended)
   * ORCIDS of researchers to explicitly search for (useful when authors are missed by institutional affiliation search) (optional)
-* the from_year and to_year to bound query results (required)
+* the from_year and to_year to bound query results (optional)
 4. Run `python main.py`
+*** need to add option for just inserting new records***

 ## Set up authors table in MySQL database & populate with records from a spreadsheet.
 1. Copy filepath of local spreadsheet with author records.